Kerry Järvi, LCPC

 About Therapist Kerry Järvi:

-Hello, my name is Kerry and I’m a Licensed Clinical Professional Counselor (LCPC) in Maryland and a Licenced Mental Health Counselor (LMHC) in Washington State.
+Hello, my name is Kerry and I’m a Licensed Clinical Professional Counselor (LCPC) in Maryland and a Licensed Mental Health Counselor (LMHC) in Washington State.
 My career began as a teacher for Baltimore City Public Schools, and the philosophy of being an educator still guides my counseling approach.

 I am passionate about the power of play as a tool to heal, grow, and transform relationships.
 Children’s natural language is play, and by using Play Therapy it enables children to communicate without the need to use words.
 This approach increases accessibility to treatment, especially for those who have sensory sensitivities or do not have the language to communicate their experiences or needs.
 This powerful tool can be used to build trust, learn socialization skills, learn emotion regulation skills, increase problem solving, improve communication skills, and most importantly, increase self-esteem.